 For this and other reasons, here is a list of the five most recommended VPN Plex set-ups that do not require you to buy additional routers or know how to script.

-AirVPN takes the first spot on the list because it’s one of the most secure, intuitive, and fastest VPN connections out there, all of which are mandatory when using Plex.
+AirVPN takes the third spot on the list because it’s one of the most secure, intuitive, and fastest VPN services out there, all of which is mandatory when using Plex.
 You can manually forward ports, connect to any wifi network without exposing your sensitive data, and there is no monitoring, logging or throttling of user activities on the part of the organization.
 Operated by activists, as well as hacktivists in defense of net neutrality, their VPN tunnel is based on one of the most reliable and secure solutions for encrypted tunnels, namely OpenVPN.

 Although some users might feel uneasy about AirVPN’s non-corporate status, the latter has built a reputation for stellar services.
 More importantly, their compact, easy-to-use application is automatically configured and support is always responsive.
 With 5 devices per license, this option is perfect for a small household or for personal use.
 There are no refund policies for payments already made, but you can cancel any subscriptions.

 Unlike corporate competitors, AirVPN offers a significantly lower number of worldwide servers, which is to be expected given their emphasis on civil rights.
 Despite this, they feature a mandatory minimum speed limit, while the maximum only depends on the server load.
 They do offer unlimited server switches and the servers that are used by the organization admittedly deliver a flawless performance, which is why this is our top VPN Plex combination.